 We will cross slowly the gorge, crossing abrupt zones of a footpath that in some points is drawn to more than 80 meters on the river Viescas or of the Xanas.
 On the way, dominated by a rocky and encased profile, we will encounter tunnels, bridges and natural springs.
 The second part of our tour will be through a forest of great foliage.

 The path carved in the rock was built in the fifties with the intention of communicating towns belonging to three municipalities: Santo Adriano, Quirós and Proaza; but the works never came to an end, staying until the date as a path that comes as a thousand wonders for the interests of the hiker.

-The gorge proper constitutes a narrowness of two kilometers in length, with spectacular vertical drops of almost five hundred meters, which are the result of the patient excavation of the mountain by the Viescas river on its descent to merge with the Trubia.
+Conclusion about 7,6 km in total.
+The gorge itself constitutes a narrow two kilometers in length, with spectacular vertical drops of almost five hundred meters, which are the result of the patient excavation of the mountain by the Viescas river on its descent to merge with the Trubia.

 The name of the gorge honors mythology.
 La Xana is the Asturian fairy par excellence.
 Live forever in the caves of the rivers and in the fountains.
 A character that could not have better personification than a route like this one, in which water is the mistress and mistress of nature.